SethMcGuire/i2tor/README.md

 - The AppImage desktop entry launches the native `i2tor` GUI.
 - The packaged launcher still installs and manages runtime dependencies in the per-user data directory.
 - Release assets use a stable Linux AppImage name: `i2tor-<version>-linux-x86_64.AppImage`.
-- Release signing can publish detached armored signatures for the AppImage and `SHA256SUMS`.
+- Release signing publishes detached armored signatures for the AppImage and `SHA256SUMS`.
-- A future `i2tor-bin` AUR package should consume that AppImage release artifact.
+- The `i2tor-bin` AUR package installs the AppImage release artifact.

 Windows:
 - Package as a per-user install under `%LocalAppData%\\i2tor\\`.